 - A. There shall be a Department of Corrections in which the Director of Corrections shall be the head of the Department and shall be responsible to the County Manager for its operation.
-The Department of Corrections is established for the following purposes: - (1) Developing and administering appropriate plans and programs to coordinate and improve criminal justice activities within the County; - (2) Studying and analyzing the programs and activities of federal, state and local agencies within the County relating to the administration of criminal justice. - (3) Operating and maintaining the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center in a safe, efficient, sanitary and humane manner.

-- (4) Exercising custody, rule, keeping and charge of all prisoners in the County jail pending court action, the serving of sentences to the County jail and their transportation to state correctional facilities or otherwise detained within the jail pursuant to law. - (5) Protecting the public by securely detaining individuals who present a danger to the community. - B. The County Manager may, pursuant to the relevant portions of N.J.S.A.
+The Department of Corrections is established for the following purposes: - (1) Developing and administering appropriate plans and programs to coordinate and improve criminal justice activities within the County; - (2) Studying and analyzing the programs and activities of federal, state and local agencies within the County relating to the administration of criminal justice. - (3) Operating and maintaining the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center in a safe, efficient, sanitary and humane manner. - (4) Exercising custody, rule, keeping and charge of all prisoners in the County jail pending court action, the serving of sentences to the County jail and their transportation to state correctional facilities or otherwise detained within the jail pursuant to law. - (5) Protecting the public by securely detaining individuals who present a danger to the community. - B. The County Manager may, pursuant to the relevant portions of N.J.S.A.
 30:8-20, N.J.S.A.
 40:41A-27a and N.J.S.A.
 40:41A-51b, appoint the Director of the Department of Correctionsfor a term not to exceed two years.
 Such appointment for a term shall not nullify or eliminate the authority of the County Manager to remove the Director of the Department of Correctionsat any time during the term, without cause, pursuant to N.J.S.A.
 40:41A-51c.
 However, such removal shall be subject to the right of the Director of the Department of Correctionsto request a public hearing on such removal before the Board of Chosen Freeholders in accordance with the provisions of N.J.S.A.
 40:41A-87b.
 [Amended 12-19-1996 by Ord.
-No. 434] - C. Within the Department and under the direct supervision of the Director of Corrections there shall be a Bureau of Facilities Maintenance.
-The Bureau of Facilities Mainttenance shall be responsible for performing all preventive, predictive, corrective, and life cycle maintenance for buildings which comprise the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center.
+No. 434] - C. Bureau of Juvenile Detention.
+Within the Department of Corrections there shall be a Bureau of Juvenile Detention, which shall be under the direction and supervision of the Director of the Department of Corrections.
+[Added 12-13-2018 by Ord.
+802-2018] - (1) The Bureau of Juvenile Detention's functions and responsibilities shall include: - (a) Montioring all day- to- day issues for youths who have been committed to temporary care (detention), in a physically restricting facility and juveniles detained awaiting court disposition, in accordance with state law and rules and regulations appertaining thereto. - (b) Acting as a liason between the Courts and Union County Sheriff's Office concerning transportation of Juveniles confined to detention. - (c) Fiscal oversight associated with the care, custody and programs for youthful offenders. - (d) Ensuring contract compliance between the County of Union and any County and/or Agency that the County of Union may contract with involving the dentention of Juveniles.